 Number of times the companion pass can be used: Unlimited!
 There is no cap on the number of times the pass can be used.

 Who can be a companion: Anyone can be your companion — friends, family, a complete stranger.
 However, the companion pass can only be switched up to three times per year.
 Since you need to allocate your companion when getting the pass, this allows you 4 people to use the pass per year (those people can be repeated and put back on as the companion as well but counts as one of your allowed changes).
 To change your companion pass, call Southwest Customer Service (1-800-IFLYSWA) and they will easily assist you on the spot.

 Companion pass expiration: The companion pass is valid the remainder of the year it was earned plus the following calendar year.
-For example, if you earn the pass January 2019, you will have it for the rest of 2019, plus all of 2021.
+For example, if you earn the pass January 2020, you will have it for the rest of 2020, plus all of 2021.
 Tip: You can only fly through Dec.
 31, 2021 with your companion pass, not simply book by this date.

 My Experience with the Southwest Companion Pass

-I’ve had the Southwest Airlines Companion Pass for at least 10 years now.
-It’s been a really long time so I’ve completely lost track on the exact number of years!
-I’ve used it for flights to Orlando, Ft.
-Lauderdale, Tampa, Costa Rica, Los Angeles, San Francisco, Aruba, Cancun, Washington DC, Denver, Chicago, Detroit, Salt Lake City, Bahamas, Dominican Republic, Detroit, Birmingham, etc. I love that I can use the pass for my husband or my kids while redeeming points for my flight.
-And Southwest flights can be canceled with no fee!!
+I’ve had the Southwest Airlines Companion Pass for over 11 years now and with this credit card offer I will have year 12 and 13 under my belt as well.
+I’ve used it for flights to: Orlando, Ft.
+Lauderdale, Tampa, Ft.
+Myers, Costa Rica, Los Angeles, San Francisco, Aruba, Cancun, Washington DC, Denver, Chicago, Detroit, Salt Lake City, Bahamas, Dominican Republic, Detroit, Birmingham, etc. I love that I can use the pass for my husband or my kids while redeeming points for my flight.
+And Southwest flights can be canceled with no fee!
 If you use points, the points go straight back into your account.
 If you pay for the flight, you receive a voucher for the amount paid to be used within a year of the date purchased.